Cutleast/Mod-Manager-Migrator/README.md

 # 💻How it works

-### Mod order reconstruction from Vortex conflict rules:
+### Mod order from Vortex conflict rules:

 1. It reads Vortex's level database
 2. Creates dict of mods and overwriting mods
 3. A load order is constructed according to the overwrites

+### Vortex conflict rules from mod order

+1. Scans all files in all mods
+2. Checks for overwritten mods
+3. Creates a rule for every overwritten mod

 # 🔗Credits

 - Code by Cutleast ([GitHub](https://github.com/Cutleast) | [NexusMods](https://www.nexusmods.com/users/65733731))
-- Program icon and idea by Wuerfelhusten ([NexusMods](https://www.nexusmods.com/users/122160268))
+- Design and idea by Wuerfelhusten ([NexusMods](https://www.nexusmods.com/users/122160268))
 - Qt by The [Qt Company Ltd](https://qt.io)
 - Material icons by [Google LLC](https://github.com/google/material-design-icons)
 - Elusive Icons by [Redux Framework](http://elusiveicons.com/)